akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 6. "--rxq=8 --txq=8", set queue group 8 queues,
-   create the 8 queues flow successfully. send matched packets, check the packets are distributed to queue 0-7. send mismatched packets, check the packets are distributed to queue 0-7 too.
+   create the 8 queues flow successfully. send matched packets, check the packets are distributed to queue 0-7. send unmatched packets, check the packets are distributed to queue 0-7 too.

 Subcase 3: Invalid parameters of input set
 ------------------------------------------